bestselfapp/serverless-notification-scheduler/README.md

 After a one-time notification has been processed, the service deletes the corresponding file from the S3 bucket to prevent it from being sent again.

-## Notification Processor Service (SNS -> Lambda)
+### Notification Processor Service (SNS -> Lambda)

-Receives the SNS messages from the Submitter Service and immediately sends the actual notification via Twilio, iOS, or Android.
+The [Notification Processor Service](notification-processor-service/README.md) receives the SNS messages from the Submitter Service and immediately sends the actual notification via Twilio, iOS, or Android.

 The service maintains a comprehensive log of all messages sent to the user, appending each entry to a file in an S3 bucket.
 This log includes the `notificationType` (SMS or push), the content of the message, and the timestamp of when the message was sent.

+## Deployment

+Each of the three microservices mentioned above are independently deployable.
+The README file inside each microservice's directory within this repo, provides detailed instructions on how to deploy them.